 In 2015 Canada’s 5 year Truth and Reconciliation Commission delivered a scathing rebuke to the catholic church along with Protestant denominations entrusted with the care and education of thousands of indigenous children for more than a century.
-The Canadian government formally apologised ten years ago for the colonial ‘assimilation policy’ later described as ‘cultural genocide’ by the government Commission.
+The Canadian government formally apologised ten years ago for the colonial ‘assimilation policy’ later described as ‘cultural genocide’ by the Government Commission.
 For decades children were forcibly removed from their parents and placed in Indian residential schools mainly under the care and control of the catholic church.
 Under a regime designed to strip them of every vestige of their cultural heritage they were subjected to continuous and barbaric sexual, physical, mental and emotional abuse.
-Children were stripped of native artifacts and clothing and forced to wear western dress, their hair was cut short and they were not allowed to speak their native language.
+Children were stripped of native artefacts and clothing and forced to wear western dress, their hair was cut short and they were not allowed to speak their native language.

 Christianity was imposed and traditional native beliefs outlawed.
 Mortality rates reflected the abuse with many buried in unmarked graves, many others simply disappeared.

 The dislocation of indigenous families and communities was complete, those who returned to their families found it impossible to re assimilate to what had become for many an alien culture they could not accept and where they were rejected.